Quincy Hawks

-The Quincy Hawks are the athletic teams that represent Quincy University, located in Quincy, Illinois, in NCAA Division II intercollegiate sports.
-The Hawks, members of the Great Lakes Valley Conference (GLVC) since 1994, compete in that league in all but two sports.
-Sprint football, a weight-restricted form of American football governed outside the NCAA structure, competes in the Midwest Sprint Football League.
-Men's bowling is also governed outside of the NCAA (the NCAA governs only women's bowling); QU competes as an independent.
-Men's volleyball had been another exception before the 2025–26 school year, when the GLVC started sponsoring that sport.
-Before then, Quincy had spent more than 30 years in the single-sport Midwestern Intercollegiate Volleyball Association.
-Since there is no men's volleyball at the Division II level, the men's volleyball team is the only program that plays at the Division I level.
+The Quincy Hawks are the athletic teams that represent Quincy University, located in Quincy, Illinois, in intercollegiate athletics.
+Quincy is a member of NCAA Division II and has been a member of the Great Lakes Valley Conference (GLVC) since 1994.
+The Hawks compete in the GLVC in all but two sports.
+Sprint football, a weight-restricted form of American football governed outside the NCAA structure, competes in the Midwest Sprint Football League, while men's bowling competes as an independent.

+Men's volleyball competed in the Midwestern Intercollegiate Volleyball Association (MIVA) for more than 30 seasons before joining the GLVC when the conference began sponsoring men's volleyball during the 2025–26 academic year.
+The NCAA does not currently sponsor a separate Division II championship in men's volleyball; Division I and Division II programs instead compete for the NCAA National Collegiate Men's Volleyball Championship.